In this article, we talk about how payments are applied to invoices. If you want to learn how to add payments for a client, click here to learn more.

 3. Statements will show you a summary of all charges and payments (for a specific date range) in chronological order.

-If your statement is showing an incorrect credit, then you either have an uninvoiced session, or have entered an additional payment.
-You may also have changed the session fee after it was invoiced.
-Make sure to delete the invoice for the session before changing the fee.
+If your statement is showing an incorrect credit, then you most likely have an uninvoiced appointment, have entered an additional payment, or you may also have changed the appointment fee after it was invoiced.
+Make sure to delete the invoice for the appointment before changing the fee.
 Click here to learn more about changing session billing types.

 If your statement is showing an incorrect balance, then you have invoice amounts that exceed the payments that you have entered for your client.